About This Course

 The teaching is delivered by members of staff in the School of Applied Social Studies.
-Outside speakers are also invited to give seminars which are relevant to each of the specialist pathways.
+Outside speakers are also invited to give seminars that are relevant to each of the specialist pathways.
 The teaching is strongly informed by research and lecturers contribute to the course in their particular areas of expertise.
 Students are also active participants in the learning process.
-For example, the modules are constituted in the form of a series of seminars and students are expected to read articles which are later discussed in class
+For example, the modules are constituted in the form of a series of seminars, and students are expected to read articles that are later discussed in class.

 Why Choose This Course

 The course gives you the unique opportunity to take a one-year full-time evening course in an era of rapid social change and policy developments.
 It will give you the skills to:

 - become an autonomous researcher

 - link practice with theoretical and conceptual debates